rennishj/Angular8DotNetCore3.1/README.md

 3.Open up the terminal and type npm install to  download the dependencies installed in package.json file 4.Type ng serve -o to open  up abrowser in  port 4200

-Selecting files to test LISP Code and Enrollment File functionality
+Test files for LISP Code and Enrollment File functionality
 ===================================================================
 1. Burst enrollment file is tested aginst the file format used in the Assigment.API\TestFiles\enrollment.csv
 2. Vallidate LISP code is testd against the  valid_lisp_code.txt, invalid_lisp_code.txt files.